slode/pgdc/README.md

 # pgdc
-PGDC is a library for accessing asynchpg through python dataclasses
+PGDC is a library for accessing asyncpg through python dataclasses